-Contemporary British creators are the lifeblood of the British design industry in modern times—as important to the design continuum as the greats of the 17th, 18th, 19th and 20th centuries.
+Contemporary British creators are the lifeblood of the British design industry in modern times, as important to the design continuum as the greats of the 17th, 18th, 19th and 20th centuries.
 Today, British furniture brands maintain this illustrious heritage, building on the past and looking toward the future with creativity and skill.

 One such brand, Davidson London, was even founded by a seasoned antiques dealer with a love for craftsmanship; this passion underlies everything Richard Davidson does in his company.
-When asked what was his initial goal for Davidson London, he replies, “In our industry… Quality, quality, quality!
+When asked what was his initial goal for Davidson London, he says, “In our industry… Quality, quality, quality!
 For us it has always been about designing and creating high quality pieces of furniture that provide life-long pleasure."

-And Richard isn’t the only one.
 Even emerging British furniture brands are honouring the history of their craft.
 Furniture brand Hyde House manufactures all designs in its Hertfordshire workshop, and aims to further the industry with creations such as its patented RESINATE™ technology.
 Similarly, Linea Luxe channels British quality and style with its carefully upholstered (sometimes vibrant, sometimes classic neutral) designs.